cdgrady21/cdgrady21.github.io/_pages/talks.md

 “Power and Pitfalls of IVR and SMS for Monitoring and Evaluation of Development Projects.”
 Monitoring, Evaluation, Research and Learning (MERL) Technology Conference, 2016, Washington, D.C.

-“Peace-Building in Nigeria.”
+“Conflict and Peacebuilding in Nigeria.”
 The Program in Arms Control and Domestic and International Security (ACDIS), 2016, Urbana, IL.

 <!--
 Illinois Center for African Studies 2023 - Decentralization, Service Delivery, and Taxation